-An architecture of ever more elaborate facades and tech-enabled structure is keenly worn like jewellery by our cities.
+An architecture of ever more elaborate facades and tech-enabled structure is keenly worn like jewellery by cities all around the world.

-My Crowned photographs look at what architecture can be in its boldest sense – large cultural constructs of economy, politics, imagination and myth.
+Crowned looks at what this architecture can be in its boldest sense – large cultural constructs of economy, politics, imagination and myth.
 It represents the large systems that act on us and is therefore a constant fascination to me, a constant puzzle to grapple with and try to get a hold on.

-In the photographs an intense play with colour, form and surface tease out the delirium, complexity and beauty of the high impact urban era that we're living through.
+The photographs play with colour, form and surface to tease out the delirium, complexity and beauty of this high pitch urbanism.

 Once limited to a few leading world cities, spectacle architecture has jumped and accelerated all around the world as global capitalism has taken hold.
 In the last few decades the new cities of the Middle East and the remodelled cities of China have been scrambling for extravagant architecture to put themselves on the map.